Kikuo Saito

 October 26—December 7, 2024

-Color Plays presents works by Japanese-American painter and performer Kikuo Saito (1939-2016) spanning the first decade of the 2000s.
+Color Plays introduces works by Japanese-American painter and performer Kikuo Saito (1939-2016) spanning the first decade of the 2000s.
 The exhibition marks the first major solo presentation of Saito’s work in Los Angeles, following the gallery’s exhibitions in New York, including Color Codes curated by Christopher Y. Lew earlier this year.

 The metaphor of dual existence can be applied along almost any interval of Saito’s oeuvre.
 Born in Japan, Saito spent his earliest years as an artist in Tokyo establishing his relationship with painting, seeking to have his works publicly exhibited, and earning money working on stage sets for modern dance and as a lighting engineer at a popular cabaret in Shinjuku.
-In 1966, at the age of 26, he would destroy all of his paintings made upon this point and move to New York City.
-There, Saito maintained the bridge between painting in the solitude of his studio and collaborating on stage settings and costume design—for La MaMa Experimental Theatre Club and alongside Robert Wilson, Peter Brook, Jerome Robbins, and Eva.
+In 1966, at the age of 26, he would destroy all of his paintings made up to this point and move to New York City.
+There, Saito maintained the bridge between painting in the solitude of his studio and collaborating on stage settings and costume design—for La MaMa Experimental Theatre Club and alongside Robert Wilson, Peter Brook, Jerome Robbins, and Eva Maier.
 While Saito’s first, pre-New York explorations in paint and performance remain unknowable to us, this early interplay between theatre and painting would establish the backbone to his life’s work.

-James Fuentes Press Vol. 2: Kikuo Saito was released in 2021, containing essays by Joshua Cohen, Franklin Einspruch, Hal Foster, Sarah Strauss, Reiko Tomii, Rachel Wetzler, and Karen Wilkin.
+James Fuentes Press Vol. 2: Kikuo Saito was released in 2021, with essays by Joshua Cohen, Franklin Einspruch, Hal Foster, Sarah Strauss, Reiko Tomii, Rachel Wetzler, and Karen Wilkin.
 Now out of print, it can be accessed in full online: here.

 Artist(s)